redpesk-labs/red-pak/QA/REDPAK.RKA.md

 they are COTS (components off the shelf) and have good
 properties: they are safe on their inputs that it validates.
 *BUBBLEWRAP* also has the safe property to stop when it encounters an error.
-So it can not damage the system by themself with a malicious configuration.
+So it can not damage the system by themselves with a malicious configuration.

 *REDWRAP* also stops on error detection and when *BUBBLEWRAP*